microsoft/dstoolkit-forecasting/README.md

   - **thres_sddi** defines the threshold value between low SDDI and high SDDI
   - **min_time_cons** defines the threshold value of minimum time between two demand entries (on with respect to off demand)

-Parameters for electricity consumption in KWh/hourly data:
+Parameters for electricity consumption in KWh, daily data.
   - thres_cv2_constant = 0.06
   - thres_cv2 = 2
   - thres_adi = 3
   - thres_sddi = 6.2
   - min_time_cons = 2

+Parameters for insurance claims data in USD, daily data.
+Claims from work accidents in mining industry.
+- thres_cv2_constant = 0.01
+- thres_cv2 = 0.2
+- thres_adi = 1.2
+- thres_sddi = 6.0
+- min_time_cons = 25

 ##### What if I am working with data that are not related to energy consumption?
 You can still use the accelerator and the profiler, but you need to setup new intermittent indicators.
 To do so, create a copy of the DataPreparation and ProfilingIntermittent Notebooks, run first the DataPreparation and save your data.
 Load them into the ProfilingIntermittent and having in mind the [Intermittent Classificator Chart](Docs/Images/intermittent_TS.png?raw=true "Intermittent time series"), set new parameters for thres_cv2_constant, thres_cv2, thres_adi, thres_sddi, min_time_cons and look if the resulting classification makes sense.